 ***The famous Tahai sunset silhouette is actually Ahu Vai Uri, but people often refer to it as ‘Ahu Tahai’, after the place, and so I use this term as well because this is what people will search for on search engines.
 To confuse matters further, there is an Ahu Tahai in this complex, which is a solo moai next to the famous line-up!

-Inspiration is something to re-read, so pin for later!
-And check out Part 2 for how I got to Ahu Tongariki!
+Check out Part 2 for how I got to Ahu Tongariki!